joewalker/serverdom/README.md

     $ cat test/domtest.js
     "I see!
 It works like a browser DOM, but you start with 'new Document(...)'"

+To check that dom/js works in the same way as the browser, just load `test/test.html` into your browser.
+It will run the test suite against the a real DOM.
+The results should be the same.

 Comments, complaints, etc: [ joe at getahead dot org ]